-While the cause and effect of the situation hasn’t been proven yet, there are strong indicators that would suggest there is a mouth-to-joint connection here.
-Researchers that lave looked into the connection between rheumatoid arthritis and periodontal disease has found that there are similarities between the inflammatory processes of oral tissue and joints.
+While the cause and effect of the situation haven’t been proven yet, there are strong indicators that would suggest there is a mouth-to-joint connection here.
+Researchers who have looked into the connection between rheumatoid arthritis and periodontal disease have found that there are similarities between the inflammatory processes of oral tissue and joints.
 There also may be a genetic link between the two conditions as a genetic type has been identified to be more common in patients who possess both conditions when compared to patients who do not suffer either condition.

 Available Treatment Options

 - Take care of your teeth: First and foremost, basic oral health care must be exercised by the patient.
 This includes proper teeth brushing, mouth rinsing, and flossing at home while also receiving regular dental cleanings and checkups.

 - Seek treatment for periodontal disease: Any outstanding oral health issues like periodontal disease need to be treated in order to nip the issue as soon as possible.
 Nonsurgical treatment is always preferred; this option would involve removing built-up plaque and tartar.
 In more severe cases, advanced treatments like gum grafts, pocket reduction surgery, and regenerative procedures are ideal.